%20(1).png)

 THANK YOU SO MUCH,

 Loneliness Together Chitter Chatter Club (LTCCC) is a Community Interest Company (CIC), operating as a not-for-profit charitable initiative regulated by Companies House.
 We are authorised to fundraise in support of our cause, events, and operations, but we do not generate profit.
 LTCCC is entirely volunteer-led, with 100% of our efforts driven by community commitment.
 WE are not a social statutory service.
-This is a hearfelt mission from the neck down.
+This is a heartfelt mission from the neck down.

 “At first I felt a bit apprehensive... but now I'm rather impressed and hope-filled.”